 Once you’ve prepared the lobster tail, it’s ready to be cooked using your preferred method.
 Whether you choose to steam, boil, grill, or bake it, your lobster tail will be delicious and ready to enjoy.

-See also How many minutes to cook pasta
+See also How long does it take to cook raw green beans

 Choosing the Lobster Tail